If that sounds familiar, you’re in the right place.

 Your days are full.
 Your responsibilities are real.
 And there is constant pressure to keep up and stay on top of everything.

 Your mind feels scattered.
-Your body feels tense, and stress no longer shuts off between moments — it begins to accumulate.
+Your body feels tense, and stress no longer shuts off between moments.
+It begins to accumulate.

 Stress hormones like adrenaline and cortisol had become my daily fuel.
 It felt normal because it looked normal.
 Everyone around me was living at the same pace, moving from one task to the next with constant urgency.